pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/mask-sensitive-fields.md

 ## Observations & Comments

- * __Targeted Redaction.__ The pipeline uses a `$cond` operator to return the `$$REMOVE` marker variable if the `category` field is equal to `SENSITIVE`.
+ * __Targeted Redaction.__ The pipeline uses a `$cond` operator to return the `$$REMOVE` marker variable if the `category` field is equal to `RESTRICTED`.
 This informs the aggregation engine to exclude the whole `customer_info` sub-document from the stage's output for the record.
 Alternatively, the pipeline could have used a `$redact` stage to achieve the same.
 However, `$redact` typically has to perform more processing work due to needing to check every field in the document.
 Hence, if a pipeline is only to redact out one specific sub-document, use the approach outlined in this example.

  * __Regular Expression.__ For masking the `card_name` field, a regular expression operator is used to extract the last word of the field's original value. `$regexFind` returns metadata into the stage's output records, indicating if the match succeeded and what the matched value is.
 Therefore, an additional `$set` stage is required later in the pipeline to extract the actual matched word from this metadata and prefix it with some hard-coded text.